nikhilgoenkatech/AWS.XRayExporter/readme.md

 ![Span setails](images/dynatrace-2.png)

 ## Release Notes
+* v1.3 Improve resilience
+    * Operate mssql as a statefulset
+    * Improved logging of XRayCLient issues
+  BREAKING CHANGES
+    * New YAML files for the mssql database.
+See updated instructions.
+    * Merged mssql-secrets.yml into connector-config.yml.
+Requires update of the xrayconnector.yml
+* v1.2 Update attribute mapping
+    * Incorporate xray segment error into span status
 * v1.1 Add *TestSendSampleTrace* api to validate OTLP connectivity
 * v1.0 Switch to K8s deployment as the default option.